Staying Fresh: Efficient Algorithms for Timely Social Information Distribution

-The above online platforms, known as location-based social networks (LBSNs), naturally bridge urban sensing and online social networks for facilitating information collection and sharing among many users \cite{zheng2011location,bao2015recommendations}.
-Since LBSN users are both PoI contributors and consumers, they share their PoI collections with their friends for mutual information benefits \cite{zheng2011location,li2017dynamic}.
-Nonetheless, most users are found to have limited social connections to immediately share PoI.
-For example, a recent study \cite{chakravarthy2023nnpec} indicates that, among a total of 196,591 individuals, the average number of social connections for a Gowalla user is just less than 24.
-Moreover, it has been reported that one's PoI sharing over friends' friends is time-consuming and experiences severe lags in covering the whole social network \cite{cha2009measurement}.
+The above online platforms, also known as location-based social networks (LBSNs), bridge urban sensing and online social networks for facilitating information collection and sharing among many users \cite{zheng2011location,bao2015recommendations}.
+As LBSN users are both PoI contributors and consumers, they share their PoI collections with friends for mutual information benefits \cite{zheng2011location,li2017dynamic}.
+It is also worth noting that PoI sharing in LBSNs can be conducted in a privacy-preserving manner, enabled by a range of schemes developed in recent years.
+These schemes are often supported by federated learning-based approaches \cite{perifanis2023fedpoirec,guo2021prefer}, differential privacy techniques \cite{chen2020practical,huo2021privacy,chen2022differential,zhao2020local}, cryptographic approaches \cite{sun2024towards, zhang2025survey}, and other techniques \cite{hong2023location,hong2022protecting} for location privacy protection, which collectively ensure the security of PoI sharing and recommendations in LBSNs.
+Nonetheless, the majority of LBSN users typically have limited social connections, which hampers the overall efficiency of PoI sharing across the network.
+For example, a recent study \cite{chakravarthy2023nnpec} indicates that, among a total of 196,591 individuals, the average number of social connections for a Gowalla user is only under 24.
+Furthermore, it has been reported that sharing one's PoIs with friends of friends is time-consuming and experiences severe lags in covering the entire social network \cite{cha2009measurement}.